-c.
-To qualify as involuntarily displaced because of domestic violence:

-- (i) The THA must determine that the domestic violence occurred recently or, is of a continuing nature; and - (ii) The applicant must certify that the person who engaged in such violence will not reside with the applicant family unless the THA has given advance written approval.
-If the family is admitted, THA may deny or terminate assistance to the family for breach of this certification:

-(5) Displacement to avoid reprisals.

-An applicant family is involuntarily displaced if:

-- a.
-A family member(s) provided information on criminal activities to a law enforcement agency; and - b.
-Based on a threat assessment, a law enforcement agency, recommends reliousing; the family to avoid or minimize a risk of violence against family members as a reprisal for providing such information. - c.
-The THA may establish appropriate safe guards to conceal the identity of families: requiring protection against such reprisals.

-(6) Displacement by hate crimes:

-An applicant is involuntarily displaced if:

-- a.
-One or more members of the applicant's family have been the victim of one or more: hate crimes; and - b.
-The applicant has vacated a housing unit because of such crime, or the fear associated with such crime, or has destroyed the applicant's peaceful enjoyment of the unit.
+- (c) To qualify as involuntarily displaced because of domestic violence: - (i) The VHA must determine that the domestic violence occurred recently or is of a continuing nature; and - (ii) The applicant must certify that the person who engaged in such violence will not reside with the applicant family unless the VHA has given advance written approval.
+If the family is admitted, VHA may deny or terminate assistance to the family for breach of this certification. - (5) Displacement to avoid reprisals.
+An applicant family is involuntarily displaced if: - (a) A family member(s) provided information on criminal activities to law enforcement agency; and - (b) Based on a threat assessment, a law enforcement agency recommends rehousing the family to avoid or minimize a risk of violence against family members as a reprisal from providing such information. - (c) The VHA may establish appropriate safe guards to conceal the identity of families requiring protection against such reprisals. - (6) Displacement by hate crimes.
+An applicant is involuntarily displaced if: - One or more members of the applicant's family have been the victim of one or more hate crimes; and - (b) The applicant has vacated a housing unit because of such crime, or the fear associated with such crime, or has destroyed the applicant's peaceful enjoyment of the unit.

 "Hate crime" means actual or threatened physical violence or intimidation that is directed against a person or his/her property and that is based on the person's race, color, religion, sex, national origin, handicap or familial status.
-THA must determine that the hate crime involved; occurred recently, or is of a continuing nature.
+VHA must determine that the hate crime involved, occurred recently, or is of a continuing nature.

-(7) Displacement by inaccessibility of unit.

-An applicant is involuntarily displaced if:

-- a: A member of the family has a mobility or other impairment that makes the personunable to use critical elements of the unit; and - b.
-The owner is not legally obligated to make the changes to the unit that would make critical elements accessible to the disabled person as a reasonable accommodation. - (8) Displacement because of HUD disposition of a multi-family project.
+- (7) Displacement by inaccessibility of unit.
+An applicant is involuntarily displaced if: - (a) A member of the family has a mobility or other impairment that makes the person unable to use critical elements of the unit; and - (b) The owner is not legally obligated to make the change to the unit that would make critical elements accessible to the disabled person as a reasonable accommodation. - (8) Displacement because of HUD disposition of a multi-family project.
 Involuntarily Displacement includes displacement because of disposition of a multi-family rental housing project by HUD under Section 203 of the Housing and Community Development Amendments of 1978.

 B. Living in Substandard Housing.
 A unit is substandard if:

-- (1) It is dilapidated; - (2); Does not have operable indoor plumbing; - (3) Does not have a usable flush toilet inside the unit for the exclusive use of the family. - (4)) Does not have a usable bathtub or shower inside the unit for the exclusive use of the family: - (5) Does not have electricity, or has inadequate or unsafe electrical service; - (6) Does not have a safe or adequate source of heat; - (7) Should, but does not, have a kitchen; or - (8) Has been declared unfit for habitation by an agency or unit of government.
+- (1) It is dilapidated; - (2) Does not have operable indoor plumbing; - (3) Does not have a usable flush toilet inside the unit for the exclusive use of the family; - (4) Does not have a usable bathtub or shower inside the unit for the exclusive use of the family: - (5) Does not have electricity, or has inadequate or unsafe electrical service; - (6) Does not have a safe or adequate source of heat; - (7) Should, but does not, have a kitchen; or - (8) Has been declared unfit for habitation by an agency or unit of government. - (b) The unit has one or more critical defects, or a combination of intermediate defects in sufficient number or extent to require considerable repair or rebuilding.
+The defects may involve original construction, or they may result from continued neglect or repair or from serious damage to the structure.